CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Throughput Performance Analysis

-1. Throughput std has greater density when database nodes increase.
+1. The Throughput Standard test density decreases as the database nodes increase.
 Outliers become greater as client total increases.
-Takes much greater time than colo tho bc its having to communicate with multiple shards of the db.
+This is because as there are more clients, there is a longer wait time.
+We can also tell that the standard takes longer than colocated because the client nodes are having to travel offsight to the database client node.
+Each database is having to handle more requests since they do not have their own clients.

-2. Put/Unpack tensor for Throughput colo stays consistent with density across all client totals.
+2. Put/Unpack tensor for Throughput Colocated stays consistent with density across all client totals.
-Doesnt seem like theres a difference in client func density as client totals increase.
-Times it takes for Put/Unpack tensor is insanely faster than throughput std.
+It takes much less time to complete using a colocated orchestrator since all the computations are happening on the same node.
 Less time it takes to communicate since the db and app are on the same node.

 ## Data Aggregation Standard

-The following are scaling results for a colocated throughput test, !run on 12 36-core Intel Broadwell nodes!.
-On each node, 48 client threads were run.
+The following are scaling results for a data aggregation test, run with 32 client threads on each node.
+The databases were run on 36 CPUs and 4 threads per dataset.

 #### Get List - retrieve the data from the aggregation list
 ![Data Agg Get List](/figures/get_list_data_agg.png "Data Aggregation Standard")

 ## Data Aggregation Standard Py
-The following are scaling results for a colocated throughput test, !run on 12 36-core Intel Broadwell nodes!.
-On each node, 48 client threads were run.
+The following are scaling results for a data aggregation py test, run with 32 client threads on each node.
+The databases were run on 36 CPUs and 4 threads per dataset.

 #### Get List - retrieve the data from the aggregation list
 ![Data Agg Py Get List](/figures/get_list_data_agg_py.png "Data Aggregation Py Standard")